danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 ```

-Whenever a request fails, Alamofire will ask the retrier if it should be retried.
+When a request fails, Alamofire will ask the retrier if it should be retried.
+The
-The retrier will trigger a retry if the request is not a failing auth (read more
+retrier will trigger a retry if the request isn't a failing auth (read more about
-about the commented out 401 later).
-If not, it just lets the request fail.
+the commented out 401 later).
+If not, it will just let the request fail, as it should.

 If a request should be retried, it's added it to a retry queue.
 The retrier then
 triggers an authorization.
 Once it completes, the retrier checks if it succeeded.